Quantum-inspired secure wireless communication protocol under spatial and local Gaussian noise assumptions: Protocol

 \subsection{Description of protocol}

 \Label{s31} \begin{Protocol} \end{Protocol}

 The whole protocol for noise injecting attack is given as Protocol \ref{protocol1}, which runs Protocol \ref{protocol2} (backward secure key distillation protocol) as a subprotocol.
 Before Protocol \ref{protocol2}, we discuss secure key distillation protocols.
-Although there exist several methods to asymptotically attain the optimal one way key distillation rate from Gaussian random variables by using suitable discretization \cite{WO,NN,CB,LCV}, there is no protocol to distill secure keys from Gaussian random variables satisfying the following conditions. \begin{description} \item[(1)] The whole calculation complexity is not so large. \item[(2)] A security evaluation of the final key is available with finite block-length. \end{description}
+Although there exist several methods to asymptotically attain the optimal one way key distillation rate from Gaussian random variables by using suitable discretization \cite{WO,NN,CB,LCV}, there is no protocol to distill secure keys from Gaussian random variables satisfying the following conditions\footnote{To satisfy these two requirements, our analysis is needed to be simple.
+For this aim, the random variable $A$ is needed to be subject to the Gaussian distribution.
+This property of $A$ allows us to simply describe Eve's information to be $E'$ as shown in Theorem \ref{T2X}.}. \begin{description} \item[(B1)] The whole calculation complexity is not so large. \item[(B2)] A security evaluation of the final key is available with finite block-length. \end{description}

 Since the difficulty of its efficient construction is caused by the continuity, we employ very simple discretization in our protocol.
 Before describing the secure key distillation protocol, we prepare notations for hash functions.
 We consider a randomized function $f_H$ from $\bF_2^{n_1}$ to $\bF_2^{n_2}$, where $H$ is the random variable identifying the function $f_H$, and $m_1:=n_1-n_2$ and $n_2$ are called the {\it sacrifice bit length} and the output length, respectively.
 Alice and Bob need to prepare random seeds $H$ to identity the function $f_H$.
 The seeds $H$ is allowed to be leaked to Eve.
 A randomized function $f_H$ is called a universal2 hash function when the collision probability satisfies the inequality